Feedbacks and Actions

 Discontinuity

-Discontinuity specifies what happens if the parameter that is controlled has a different value than the analog component is set to currently.
-It specifies the take over strategy
+Discontinuity specifies what happens if the parameter being controlled has a different value than the current setting of the analog component.
+It defines the takeover strategy.

-For example: Iris is mapped to a RCP Joystick but has been changed on the camera in the meanwhile.
+For example: If Iris is mapped to a RCP Joystick but has been changed on the camera in the meantime.

-• None: Value will jump to the correct mapped value when component is moved
+None: The value will jump to the correct mapped value when the component is moved.

 Specific Settings - Speed